After the Fall

 Awarded 2019 Cambridge Artworks Residency

-bicycle accidents, including my own, both involving head injuries, one fatal.
-The work addresses the vulnerability of the human body and explores ideas around mortality, memory loss, trauma, recovery, remembrance and the healing power of nature.
+A multi-layered body of work, After the Fall responds to the aftermath of two unconnected bicycle accidents both involving head injuries, one fatal.
+The work addresses the vulnerability of the human body and explores ideas around mortality, memory loss, trauma, recovery, remembrance and the healing power of nature, as well exploring the potential of being horizontal in a public space as a live human sculpture.

-Works in the show respond to the site of the accident, address the experience of memory loss, recovery and bring attention to the kindness and care of strangers.
+These work respond to the site of the accident, address the experience of memory loss, recovery and bring attention to the kindness and care of strangers.
 Two works explore the healing powers of gardens in photographs recorded at Cambridge Botanic Garden, green spaces I often visited and photographed as part of my recovery process.

 Broken, knotted rubber bands expose physical signs of damage and repair, of trauma and healing, while at the same time creating cohesion between artefacts in the exhibition.
 The bands also function as a means to reach out to visitors in the space and imagine a world beyond the gallery, exploring new connections and opportunities.